LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 11 - The Chapel & The Divide.md

 		- [ ] The hooded figure looks out over the room and Jasper feels enthralled by the character's presence
 		- [ ] The two disappear down the corridor
 	- [ ] Should Jasper sneakily follow the pair or locate the office
-		- [ ] Find documents stamped with a golden eye - written in code
+		- [ ] Find documents stamped with a golden eye - written in an unknown script
+		- [ ] Find a
 - [ ] The group convene in the Divide
 	- [ ] Listen to the speeches
 		- [ ] Ven-Dryk